Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 Consciousness is embedded and inextricably linked with activity.

-In Leontiev's theory of activity, activity is also the subject of analysis.
+In Leontiev’s theory of activity, activity also acts as the subject of analysis.
 Since the psyche itself cannot be separated from the moments of activity that generate and mediate it.
 The psyche itself is a form of objective activity.

-When deciding on the relationship between external practical activity and consciousness, the position is taken that the internal plan of consciousness is formed in the process of curtailing initially practical actions.
-With this interpretation, consciousness and activity are different, as is the image and the process of its formation.
-In this case, the image is an "accumulated movement", folded actions.
-These methodological guidelines were formulated by Leontiev in the late 1920s when he worked with Vygotsky.
+When deciding the question of the relationship between external practical activity and consciousness, the position is accepted that the internal plane of consciousness is formed in the process of collapsing initially practical actions.
+With this interpretation, consciousness and activity differ, as do the image and the process of its formation.
+In this case, the image is “accumulated movement”, collapsed actions.
+These methodological guidelines were formulated by Leontiev in the late 1920s, when he worked with Vygotsky.

 Activity as a concept is fundamental, the development of this concept is associated with the names of Vygotsky, Rubinstein, Leontiev, Luria, Galperin.